marleeeeeey/unity_input_system/README.md

 - #TODO

-## Gogot vs Unity

-- (Plus to Unity) Unity has possibility to attach several scripts to the one object.

 ## Unity Guidelines from the Course

 - Use `OnEnable`, `OnDisable` and `OnDestroy` to enable and disable the input actions.